allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 println (a?.length ?: 0)    // fine, prints 0
 ```

+Once you have these two kind of types, non-nullable `T` and nullable `T?`,
-So you can forget about the most common exception in Java &mdash; NullPointerException.
+you can forget about the most common exception in Java &mdash; NullPointerException.
 Really?
 Unfortunately, it's not that simple.
-Things get nasty when your Kotlin code has to get along with Java code because
+Things get nasty when your Kotlin code has to get along with Java code
-libraries are written in Java (so pretty often I guess).
+(libraries are written in Java so pretty often I guess).

 Then, the third kind of type jumps in &mdash; `T!`.
 It's called platform type and somehow it means `T` or `T?`.
 Or if we want to be precise, `T!` means `T` with undefined nullability.
 This weird type can't be denoted in Kotlin, it can be only inferred from Java types.
-`T!` can mislead you because it's relaxed about nulls and disables compile time safety net
+`T!` can mislead you because it's relaxed about nulls and disables the null-safety net.
-in Kotlin code.

 Consider the following Java method: